Get your tickets for Divas of Empowerment.

 History of the RGMC

-The Rochester Gay Men’s Chorus came to life in November of 1982 when five friends - David Knoll, Bob Olsowski, Kent Peterson, Ken Setera and Nicholas Williams, - decided to pursue a dream, the dream of using music to create an acceptance of social diversity and to use the harmony of voice to create a harmony of the spirit.
+The Rochester Gay Men’s Chorus came to life in November of 1982 when five friends - David Knoll, Bob Olsowski, Kent Peterson, Ken Setera, and Nicholas Williams - decided to pursue a dream, the dream of using music to create an acceptance of social diversity and to use the harmony of voice to create a harmony of the spirit.

-LGBT choruses
+LGBT choruses h

-The Rochester Gay Men’s Chorus came to life in November of 1982 when five friends - David Knoll, Bob Olsowski, Kent Peterson, Ken Setera and Nicholas Williams, - decided to pursue a dream, the dream of using music to create an acceptance of social diversity and to use the harmony of voice to create a harmony of the spirit.
+The Rochester Gay Men’s Chorus came to life in November of 1982 when five friends - David Knoll, Bob Olsowski, Kent Peterson, Ken Setera, and Nicholas Williams - decided to pursue a dream, the dream of using music to create an acceptance of social diversity and to use the harmony of voice to create a harmony of the spirit.

-Williams, whom he’d met through the Gay Alliance about his idea, and Nick agreed to participate, but not (yet) as director.
+David Knoll had some friends in the newly formed Rochester Women’s Community Chorus and was inspired to start a men’s chorus.
+He talked to Nicholas Williams, whom he’d met through the Gay Alliance, about his idea, and Nick agreed to participate, but not (yet) as director.
 When David met Kent Peterson, who had been one of the original members of the Madison Gay Men’s Chorus, the RGMC found its first conductor.
 An article was put in the Empty Closet, and flyers were hung around the Park/Monroe area of Rochester.
-The first rehearsal was held on November 18, 1982 in Kent’s living room.
+The first rehearsal was held on November 18, 1982, in Kent’s living room.

 Six months later, on Saturday, May 7, 1983, the Rochester Gay Men’s Chorus performed their first concert, simply yet boldly called Rochester Gay Men’s Chorus in Concert, at Calvary Street St. Andrews Church.
-By then, the chorus consisted of eighteen singers: in addition to Knoll, Olsowski, Peterson, and Williams, they were joined by Lavern Doud, Steven Getz, Michael Holden, Steven Jarose, Chuck Kruppenbacher, David Merrill , Bill Metz, Pat Moran, Greg Partridge, John Rutkowksi, David Skinner, John Strawway, Chuck Telier, and Del Titus.
+By then, the chorus consisted of eighteen singers: in addition to Knoll, Olsowski, Peterson, and Williams, they were joined by Lavern Doud, Steven Getz, Michael Holden, Steven Jarose, Chuck Kruppenbacher, David Merrill, Bill Metz, Pat Moran, Greg Partridge, John Rutkowksi, David Skinner, John Strawway, Chuck Telier, and Del Titus.
 These eighteen men, singing show tunes, spirituals, and light classical tunes, set the stage for the RGMC to have a long and vital history, as we continue to stand on the shoulders of these pioneers!

 Mission & Vision